10 tough practice questions — and sample responses — to nail your next big job interview

-Tough question No. 1: "Tell me about yourself."
+1. "Tell me about yourself."

-Tough question No. 2: "Why did you leave your last job?"
+2. "Why did you leave your last job?"

-Tough question No. 3: "Where do you see yourself in five years?"
+3. "Where do you see yourself in five years?"

 Suggested answer: "I want to secure a civil engineering position with a national firm that concentrates on retail development.
 Ideally, I would like to work for a young company, such as this one, so I can get in on the ground floor and take advantage of all the opportunities a growing firm has to offer."

-Tough question No. 4: "What are your weaknesses?"
+4. "What are your weaknesses?"

-Tough question No. 5: "Why were you laid off?"
+5. "Why were you laid off?"

-Tough question No. 6: "Tell me about the worst boss you ever had."
+6. "Tell me about the worst boss you ever had."

 Suggested answer: "My former colleagues have said that I'm easy to do business with and that I always hit the ground running with new projects.
 I have more specific feedback with me, if you'd like to take a look at it."

-Tough question No. 9: "If you could choose any company to work for, where would you go?"
+9. "If you could choose any company to work for, where would you go?"

-Tough question No. 10: "Would you be willing to take a salary cut?"
+10."Would you be willing to take a salary cut?"

-Suggested answer: "I'm making $X now.
-I understand that the salary range for this position is $XX - $XX.
-Like most people, I would like to improve on my salary, but I'm more interested in the job itself than the money.
-I would be open to negotiating a lower starting salary but would hope that we can revisit the subject in a few months after I've proved myself to you."
+Suggested answer: "I understand that the salary range for this position is [$XX - $XX].
+Like most people, I was hoping to earn a higher salary, but I would regret it if I passed up such a golden opportunity to work for a company I admire because of this.
+That’s why I would be open to negotiating a lower starting salary but hope to revisit the subject in a few months after I've proved myself to you."